 Do you dig archaeology?
 SUNY Potsdam offers an archaeology minor and a major, combining courses in geology, anthropology, and art history.
-This FIG is an excellent introduction.
-Archeology II, the sequel to this FIG, will include ANTH 201, ANTH 202 and GEOL 204.
+This FIG is an excellent introduction to archaeology.

 Major art styles and monuments of Pre-Renaissance art; relationship between art and politics, religion and economics in ancient societies.
 Course will also include some discussion of non-western art: the art of native peoples and of the east.
 Satisfies General Education WC requirement.

 94984 GEOL 103-F01 Physical Geology-LEC 2 Cr.
 MW 10-10:50am Rygel, M.

 93607 GEOL 103-F01 Physical Geology-LAB 1 Cr.
 F 9-10:50am Bier, S.